Is Pomade Good for Curly Hair?

 Used the wrong way?
 You’ll end up with greasy clumps, limp hairstyles, and frustrating buildup.

 Used the right way?
-You’ll get defined curls, control frizz, and a natural look that works across many types of hair.
+Defined curls, controlled frizz, and a natural look that holds.

 Hair Pomade Demystified: What It Is (and Isn’t)